cmgmyr/cmgmyr.github.io/_posts/2014-12-01-announcing-laravel-messenger.md

   - laravel
   - package development
 ---
-If you haven&#8217;t seen it yet, please take a look at the package <a href="https://github.com/cmgmyr/laravel-messenger" target="_blank">here</a>.
+If you haven't seen it yet, please take a look at the package [here](https://github.com/cmgmyr/laravel-messenger).
 Laravel Messenger will allow you to add a full user messaging system into your Laravel application.<!--more-->

 Common uses are: